pagopa/azure-pipeline-templates/templates/node-job-setup/README.md

 # Node Yarn Job Setup template

-Ideally all the steps needed at the beginning of a new job when working on a Node.js project with `yarn`.
+Ideally all the steps needed at the beginning of a new job when working on a Node.js.
 The templates does the following:

 1. checkout code
 1. setup Node.js